nonkerdoob/SmokelessCPU-Guides/Guides/BIOS/BIOS_CRISIS.md

 ## 1. Grab the Bios
 Download the bios file from the [Lenovo Support Website](https://pcsupport.lenovo.com/)

-## 2. Extract the BIOS from the EXE
+## 2. Extract the BIOS from the EXE (Optional.
+Only required for Protected BIOS installers)
 Put the Bios Exe File in the same directory as the `innoextract.exe` binary.

 Drag and drop the Bios Exe over the innoextract binary